malllabiisc/EmbedKGQA/KGQA/RoBERTa/README.md

 # Relation matching module

+UPDATE: Please see https://github.com/malllabiisc/EmbedKGQA/issues/69 for an issue related to a missing file.

 As mentioned in Section 4.4.1 of paper, a model is trained for detecting relations associated to the question, and this model is further used in relation matching.

 ## Model